Alyson Hallet - The Stone Library

 Hartland Garage

-St. Matthias Campus, University of the West of England
+University of the West of England, Bristol.

 Whilst I was Visiting Writer at the University of the West of England I wrote poems and text on the library windows.
 Shadows from the words and letters sprawled across the floor and bookcases.